 If you are looking for a competitive yield with essentially no duration or interest rate risk at all, the Vanguard Federal Money Market Fund (VMFXX) is a solid option and one of the very best Vanguard retirement funds at today’s prices.
 This income fund consists entirely of U.S. Treasury bills and other U.S. government obligations and repurchase agreements.
 And because money market funds are effectively bond funds, with interest income the predominant source of returns, they too belong in tax-advantaged plans like a 401(k).

 Money market funds are an extremely conservative option with extremely limited possibility of loss.
 However, they are very sensitive to Federal Reserve policy moves.
 It was barely two years ago that money market funds in general offered virtually nothing in yield.
-But after the most aggressive string of rate hikes in history, VMFXX is a legitimate income fund with a yield above 5%.
+But after the most aggressive string of rate hikes in history, VMFXX is a legitimate income fund with a yield around 5%.

 If, as is widely expected, the Fed starts lowering rates in 2024, VMFXX will see its own yield fall as its existing portfolio matures and is replaced with newer lower-yielding investments.
 If and when that day comes, you might want to re-evaluate your options.
 But until then, the Vanguard Federal Money Market Fund remains one of the very best Vanguard retirement funds for its low risk and competitive yield.